 From Chopal assembly constituency BJP candidate Balbir Singh Verma defeated Congress’ Subhash Manglate convincingly.
 While Suresh Bhardwaj succeeded to retain Shimla Urban seat and Narinder Bragta, in a close contest, defeated Congress’ Rohit Thakur tender margin of 1062 votes.

 Vikramaditya Singh, son of Congress veteran leader Virbhadra Singh win his maiden election.
-He defeated BJP’s Dr. Pramod Sharma by 4880 margin.
+He defeated BJP’s Dr. Pramod Sharma by 4880 margins.
 Singh polled 28275 while Dr Sharma got 23395 votes.

 Five Cabinet Ministers, Four CPS lost Election

-Sudhir Sharma, Prakash Chaudhary and Thakur Singh Bharmouri also failed to win electorates favor.
+Sudhir Sharma, Prakash Chaudhary and Thakur Singh Bharmouri also failed to win electorates favour.

 Four Chief Parliamentary Secretary also failed to retain their seats.